 As explained in Sect.
-2.3, by using a threshold for the anomaly magnitude ($d_M \ge 3$), seasons that appear as clear outliers in their respective PCA biplot are defined as extreme seasons, whereas seasons located at the edges of the point cloud formed by all seasons are characterized as anomalous seasons ($3 > d_M \ge 2$).
+2.3, by using a threshold for the anomaly magnitude ( $d_M \ge 3$ ), seasons that appear as clear outliers in their respective PCA biplot are defined as extreme seasons, whereas seasons located at the edges of the point cloud formed by all seasons are characterized as anomalous seasons ( $3 > d_M \ge 2$ ).
 The two thresholds are chosen pragmatically to distinguish seasons with different anomaly magnitudes and to classify the season with the largest anomaly magnitude as "extreme season".
 Using these thresholds we find 2 extreme seasons in DJF, JJA and MAM, respectively, and 3 extreme seasons in SON (Table 2).
+With this total number of extreme seasons, the return period of such a season corresponds to approximately 40 years, which has been used as an adequate measure for defining extreme seasons by several studies, e.g., Röthlisberger et al. (2021).
+The number of sub-regions where one particular season is identified as extreme varies between one and three, however the varying size of the sub-regions and thus significant differences in the extent of the affected area have to be considered.
+Further we identify on average 3.3 anomalous seasons per sub-region in DJF, 5 anomalous seasons per sub-region in JJA, 4.7 anomalous seasons per sub-region in MAM and 4.4 anomalous seasons per sub-region in SON (see supplementary Tables S3-S6).

-1Extreme season MAM 1990 in sub-region NOI shows rank [1+] for R_S , rank [7+] for H_S , rank [9-] for H_L and rank [1-] for R_L .
-Although single components of E_S show rank 1, but in opposite directions, this leads to an overall medium rank [12-] for E_S .
+&lt;sup>1Extreme season MAM 1990 in sub-region NOI shows rank [1+] for $R_S$ , rank [7+] for $H_S$ , rank [9-] for $H_L$ and rank [1-] for $R_L$ .
+Although single components of $E_S$ show rank 1, but in opposite directions, this leads to an overall medium rank [12-] for $E_S$ .